sunpy/sunpy/doc/source/guide/data_types/maps.rst

 .. note::

-   If the `astropy.visualization.wcsaxes` package is not used (which is the default) the `~sunpy.map.GenericMap.plot()` and `~sunpy.map.GenericMap.peek()` methods assume that the data is not rotated, i.e. the solar y axis is oriented with the columns of the array.
-If this condition is not met, when the map is plotted a warning will be issued.
+   If the `astropy.visualization.wcsaxes` package is not used (it is used by default) the `~sunpy.map.GenericMap.plot()` and `~sunpy.map.GenericMap.peek()` methods assume that the data is not rotated, i.e. the solar y axis is oriented with the columns of the array.
+If this condition is not met (in the metadata), when the map is plotted a warning will be issued.
 You can create an oriented map by using `~sunpy.map.GenericMap.rotate()` before you plot the Map.

 Plotting Keywords
 *****************